publiclab/publiclab-archive/notes/Bronwen/02-13-2019/what-tools-or-methods-do-you-use-to-monitor-odors.md

 ---
-title: "What tools or methods do you use to monitor odors?"\ntagnames: 'question:question, question:odor, question:odor-monitoring'
+title: "What tools or methods do you use to monitor odors?"

+tagnames: 'question:question, question:odor, question:odor-monitoring'
 author: Bronwen
 path: /notes/Bronwen/02-13-2019/what-tools-or-methods-do-you-use-to-monitor-odors.md
 nid: 18359